COUNSELING ADVISORY COUNCIL

 Academic Planning:

-The WHS Counseling team utilizes classroom guidance visits and student/parent conferences to meet with all students to discuss high school graduation plans, graduation requirements, classification, GPA, Latin honors, dual enrollment, graduation accolades and performance acknowledgment, current credits earned, credits remaining to be earned, graduation deficiencies, credit recovery options, course selection for the upcoming school year, student concerns, and student goals in regard to their social, personal and career goals.
+The WHS Counseling team utilizes classroom guidance visits and student/parent conferences to meet with all students to discuss high school graduation plans, graduation requirements, classification, GPA, Latin honors, dual enrollment, graduation accolades and performance acknowledgment, current credits earned, credits remaining to be earned, graduation deficiencies, credit recovery options, course selection for the upcoming school year, student concerns, and student goals regarding their social, personal and career goals.

 Guidance Curriculum: